How your personal information is used and managed

 - take loan recovery action for us; or

-- if you participate in Volt Labs activities, arrange for that participation or analyse information we gather from your participation.
+- if you participate in Volt Labs activities, arrange for that participation or to analyse information we gather from your participation.

 Those suppliers may: